paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-068-additions-to-the-tax-additional-amounts-and-assessable-penalties.md

 Subsec. (e).
 Pub.
 L. 110–28 substituted “this title” for “subtitle A” in pars.
 (1) and (2).

 2006—Pub.
 L. 109–280 substituted “6694, 6695, and 6695A” for “6694 and 6695” wherever appearing in section catchline and text and “6694, 6695, or 6695A” for “6694 or 6695” wherever appearing in text.
 See Codification note above.

+#### Effective Date of 2025 Amendment
+Amendment by Pub.
+L. 119–21 applicable to certifications provided after Dec.
+31, 2025, see section 70512(l)(3) of Pub.
+L. 119–21, set out in a note under [section 45 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-45).

 #### Effective Date of 2018 Amendment
 Amendment by section 206(n)(3) of Pub.
 L. 115–141 effective as if included in section 1101 of Pub.
 L. 114–74, see section 207 of Pub.
 L. 115–141, set out as a note under [section 6031 of this title](./chapter-061-information-and-returns.md#section-6031).